 Excerpted from “Only by Seeking the Truth Principles Can One Perform Their Duty Well” in Records of Talks of Christ of the Last Days

-Some people are always afraid that others will steal their limelight and surpass them, obtaining recognition while they themselves are neglected.
+There are some who are always afraid that others are better than they and higher than they, that others will be esteemed while they themselves are neglected.
 This leads them to attack and exclude others.
 Is this not a case of being jealous of people more capable than themselves?
 Is such behavior not selfish and contemptible?
 What kind of disposition is this?
 It is malicious!
-Thinking only of oneself, satisfying only one’s own desires, showing no consideration for the duties of others, and thinking only about one’s own interests and not the interests of God’s house—people like this have a bad disposition, and God has no love for them.
+Thinking only about one’s own interests, satisfying only one’s own desires, showing no consideration for the duties of others or the interests of God’s house—people like this have a bad disposition, and God has no love for them.
 If you are truly capable of being considerate of God’s will, then you will be able to treat other people fairly.
-If you give someone your recommendation, and that person is cultivated into someone of talent, thereby bringing one more talented person into God’s house, will you not then have done your work well?
-Will you not then have been loyal in performing your duty?
-This is a good deed before God, and it is the sort of conscience and reason people should possess.
+If you advocate for a good person and nurture them to competence, whereupon there will be another person of talent in God’s house, will your work not then be easier to do?
+Will you not then have lived up to your loyalty in this duty?
+This is a good deed before God; it is the minimum of conscience and sense of which one who is a leader should be possessed.
 Those who are capable of putting the truth into practice can accept God’s scrutiny when doing things.
 When you accept God’s scrutiny, your heart is set straight.
 If you only ever do things for others to see, and do not accept God’s scrutiny, then is God still in your heart?
 People like this have no reverence for God.
 Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
 Also do not consider the interests of man.
 You must first give thought to the interests of God’s house, and make them your first priority.
 You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
 You must give consideration to these things.
 Think about them frequently, and it will be easier for you to perform your duty well.
 If you are of poor caliber, your experience is shallow, or you are not proficient in your professional work, then there may be some mistakes or deficiencies in your work, and the results may not be very good—but you will have put forth your best effort.
 When you are not thinking of your own selfish desires or considering your own interests in the things you do, and are instead giving constant consideration to the work of God’s house, bearing its interests in mind, and performing your duty well, then you will be accumulating good deeds before God.
 People who perform these good deeds are the ones who possess truth reality; as such, they have borne testimony.
 If you are always living by the flesh, constantly satisfying your own selfish desires, then such people do not possess truth reality; this is the mark of bringing dishonor to God.
 You say, “I haven’t done anything; how have I brought God shame?”
 In your thoughts and ideas, in the intentions, goals and motives behind your actions, and in the consequences of what you’ve done—in every way you are satisfying Satan, being its laughingstock, and letting it get something on you.
 You do not remotely possess the testimony that you should as a Christian.
 You dishonor God’s name in all things and you do not possess genuine testimony.
 Will God remember the things you have done?
 In the end, what conclusion will God draw about your acts and the duty you performed?
 Doesn’t something have to come of that, some sort of statement?
-In the Bible, the Lord Jesus says, “Many will say to Me in that day, Lord, Lord, have we not prophesied in Your name, and in Your name have cast out devils, and in Your name done many wonderful works?
+In the Bible, the Lord Jesus says, “Many will say to Me in that day, Lord, Lord, have we not prophesied in Your name? and in Your name have cast out devils? and in Your name done many wonderful works?
 And then will I profess to them, I never knew you: depart from Me, you that work iniquity.”
 Why did the Lord Jesus say this?
 Why have those who heal the sick and cast out devils in the Lord’s name, who travel to preach in the Lord’s name, become evildoers?
 Who are these evildoers?
 Are they those who do not believe in God?
 They all believe in God and follow God.
 They also give things up for God, expend themselves for God, and perform their duty.
 However, in performing their duty they lack devotion and testimony, so it has become doing evil.
 This is why the Lord Jesus says, “Depart from Me, you that work iniquity.”